 Janssen's sexy Jean Grey moments aren't necessarily furthering the plot, but they're also not actively taking away momentum from the rest of the film.
 Visually, it's eye candy for eye candy's sake, but the implied intimacy between Grey and Wolverine does speak to his past, and the future he tries to face in the film.

 On the other hand, Eve's Victoria's Secret model shot actively disrupts the plot as it hurtles forward in space.
 She's talking about the threat presented by a set of deadly torpedoes on board the Enterprise, but even as she's talking — and even when she asks Kirk to look away, to respect her privacy — the camera is signalling to the audience to keep their eyes down there.
-The scene garnered enough ridicule to inspire co-writer/producer Damon Lindelof to directly responded on Twitter, writing: "I copped to the fact that we should have done a better job of not being gratuitous in our representation of a barely clothed actress."
+The scene garnered enough ridicule that co-writer/producer Damon Lindelof directly responded to the criticism on Twitter, writing: "I copped to the fact that we should have done a better job of not being gratuitous in our representation of a barely clothed actress."